 Specializes in Pain Medicine, Anesthesiology, Critical Care (Intensive Care Medicine)

-Dr. Ehsam Alam is a pain medicine and physiatry (physical medicine & rehabilitation) specialist in Laurinburg, NC.
+Dr. Ehsam Alam is a specialist in pain medicine and physiatry (physical medicine & rehabilitation).
+He works in Laurinburg, NC.
 Dr. Alam's professional affiliations include Carroll Hospital Center and Northwest Hospital Center (LifeBridge Health).
 Before performing his residency at a hospital affiliated with Case Western Reserve University, Dr. Alam attended King Edward Medical University and the University of the Punjab for medical school.
 Dr. Alam is an in-network provider for Medicare insurance.

 Specializes in Anesthesiology, Interventional Pain Medicine

 Dr. Darbye McClanahan is a medical specialist in interventional pain medicine and anesthesiology.
 Dr. McClanahan studied medicine at Georgia Regents University, Medical College of Georgia.
 For her residency, Dr. McClanahan trained at Vanderbilt University Medical Center.
 She offers interpreting services for her patients.

 - Implantable devices (intrathecal pump, spinal cord stimulator)

 - Injections (corticosteroids)

 - Medications (Percocet, Vicodin)